Enemby/DeathGame-/DyingIsGood/Assets/README.txt

 So..
 It's done!
 For now, anyway.
+In case it's not obvious, Death Game+ was made in about a month to test a theory I had on games distribution.
+I was able to prove I could potentially survive off of game dev if I made a game a month, but the margins are very tight.
+I hope you enjoy what I could get done in that timeframe.

 I was hoping to get further with this, but I hope you will enjoy what is there.
 The game *should*